 Securely sign online and invite others to sign

-Making a Kentucky Healthcare Power of Attorney
+FAQs about making a Kentucky Medical Power of Attorney

-A Kentucky Healthcare Power of Attorney is a legal document that gives a trusted person the authority to make healthcare decisions for you, such as refusing or requesting a specific medical treatment, when you cannot do so.
+A Kentucky Medical Power of Attorney is a legal document that gives a trusted person the authority to make healthcare decisions for you, such as refusing or requesting a specific medical treatment, when you cannot do so.

 The person granting control is known as the "principal," while the people or organizations receiving authority are called the "agents."
 Suited for residents of Kentucky, this Power of Attorney for health care is made for use in Jefferson County, Fayette County, Kenton County, and in all other counties across the state.
 All Kentucky Healthcare PoA forms from Rocket Lawyer can be personalized to address your specific situation.
 As a result of this essential document, your agent(s) will be able to offer proof to healthcare institutions and other parties that they can legally act in your interest.